-COVID-19, is a respiratory disease caused by a novel (or new) coronavirus that has not previously been seen in humans.
-CDC is responding to an outbreak of this disease that was first detected in China, which has now been detected in most countries worldwide, including the United States.
+COVID-19 is a respiratory disease caused by a novel (or new) coronavirus that had not previously been seen in humans.
 Reported illnesses caused by COVID-19 have ranged from very mild (including some with no symptoms) to severe, including death.
 Common symptoms are fever, cough, and difficulty breathing.

 People at Risk

 Older people and people of all ages with severe underlying health conditions - like heart disease, lung disease, and diabetes, for example - seem to be at higher risk of developing serious COVID-19 illness.

 Everyone can do their part to help to stay safe and healthy.
 CDC recommends following everyday preventative actions to stay healthy:

 - Avoid close contact with people who are sick.